 During the night it never settled down enough for him to sleep.
 We tried turning the TV off and going to sleep on 3 occasions but as soon as he tried, all he could focus in was the Hell’s itch.
 The TV remained on all night and between about 4am and 6am he managed to doze although he was never still for more than a few minutes.

 The next morning it was clear that the antihistamine had worn off again, we gave him more and tried another suggestion I had read about, a hot bath.
 It’s counter intuitive to put hot water on sunburn but this really did help.
 I’d read that you should have it as hot as you can bear.
 Luckily Boy Child likes his bath quite hot anyway and while he was a bit scared of putting his back in the water, once he did the relief was almost instant.

-What not to do for a child with Hell’s Itch
+What Not to do for Hell’s Itch

 - Aloe Vera – While it’s great for regular sunburn, it can make Hell’s Itch worse